-I come from the Atacama Desert in Chile, the driest place on the earth, there I grown up finding arrow-heads on the coast and seeinng ancient indigenous abstractions drawn in the mountains, in these manifestations I appreciate art and heritage as a constant in my life.
-As I saw it in the desert, I studied it in books and museums, while my experiences have led me to work in galleries, art fairs, non-profit art foundations and with international contemporary art agents in Chile, Brazil, United Kingdom, Austria and California in the United States, in each experience I have seen the relationship between art and heritage rising in different ways, senses and forms.
+I come from the Atacama Desert in Chile, the driest place on the earth, there, I grew up finding arrowheads on the coast and seeing ancient indigenous abstractions drawn in the mountains, in these manifestations I appreciated art and heritage as a constant in my life.
+As I saw it in the desert, I studied it in books and museums, while my experiences have led me to work in galleries, art fairs, non-profit art foundations and with international contemporary art agents in Chile, Brazil, United Kingdom, Austria, California in the United States and Serbia, in each experience, I have seen the relationship between art and heritage rising in different ways, senses and forms.
 I hold a BA in Fine Arts, with a major in Theory and History of Art from the University of Chile(Max.
 Distinction), a Curating diploma from Adolfo Ibañez University, and an MA in Arts Management and Heritage Studies (Distinction) from the University of Leeds.

-- Emergent Curators Retreat, Otis College of Art & Desing, Los Angeles California, US.
+- Emergent Curators Retreat, Otis College of Art & Design, Los Angeles California, US.
 2018

 - Curator's Agenda 2017, Block Frei, Vienna, Austria, 2017